Singh-csm/fsoc_project/README.md

 - User authentication and authorization using JWT tokens
 - Create, read, update, and delete memory posts
-- Upload images to memory posts
+- Upload images to memory posts cloudinary implemented
 - Tag memory posts with keywords
 - Search for memories by keyword
 - Responsive design for mobile and desktop devices